danielsilva83/app_assistAI_parts/readme.md

 ## README

-# Previsão de Abertura de Chamados
+# Previsão de peça a ser trocada a partir do problema descrito no chamado

 ## Descrição